Weight-calibrated estimation for factor models of high-dimensional time series: Simulations

 Table~\ref{tab.num_new} reports the relative frequencies of $\hat{r}_{0}=r_0$ and the average $\hat{r}_{0}$.
 We observe several apparent patterns.
 Firstly, when strong and weak factors exhibit the same strength of cross-sectional correlations (i.e., $\delta_0=\delta_1=1$), Cov completely fails to estimate $r_0$ especially for large $p$, often misidentifying 6 strong factors.
 This aligns with Theorem~\ref{advsam1}(i).
 Additionally, Auto1 also fails to distinguish $\bx_t$ from $\bz_t$ effectively, whereas Auto2 performs very well, as guaranteed by Theorem~\ref{advauto}(i).
 This distinct performance arises from $\delta_{11}=1$ and $\delta_{12}=0$ for $\{\bz_t\}$, which follows a vector MA(1) process.
 Secondly, when $\delta_0=\delta_1=1$, our WAuto methods substantially improve the accuracy of estimating $r_0$ compared to Auto methods, demonstrating their undeniable advantage in distinguishing factors with the same strength of cross-sectional correlations but different strengths of serial correlations.
 Specifically, compared to Auto1, WAuto1 effectively corrects over-identified $\hat r_0$ to three strong factors with a high proportion.
 This confirms the result in Theorem~\ref{advour}(i) and the discussion in Remark~\ref{remark.eigengap}.
 Moreover, our weight-calibrated strategy also enhances the performance of Auto2.
 For example, when $p=500,$ our method increases the relative frequency estimates of $\eP(\hat{r}_{0}=r_0)$ from 0.876 to 0.966 for Auto, from 0.532 to 0.913 for Auto1, and from 0.945 to 0.987 for Auto2.
 Meanwhile, the average $\hat{r}_{0}$ decreases from 3.914 to 2.972 for Auto1, and increases from 2.800 to 2.948 for Auto, and from 2.910 to 2.981 for Auto2.
 Thirdly, under the relaxed scenario where $\delta_0=1$ and $\delta_1=0.85,$ although Cov is able to distinguish $\bx_t$ from $\bz_t$ especially for large $p$, the proposed WAuto still outperforms the competitors across all settings, highlighting its broad empirical superiority.

 Table~\ref{tab.loading_new} presents numerical summaries for $\cD\big\{\cC(\widehat{\bA}),\cC(\bA)\big\}$, revealing several notable trends.
 Firstly, when $\delta_0=\delta_1=1$, WAuto consistently achieves the most accurate recovery of the factor loading space for all settings we consider.
 Secondly, when $\delta_0=1,\delta_1=0.85$ and $p=50,100,300,$ WAuto continues to perform the best, while for $p=500,$ Cov leads to the highest accuracy.
 This aligns with the findings in Section~\ref{sim.bfm} that Cov achieves the best performance when the signal is relatively strong.
 Thirdly, WAuto, which aggregates the dynamic information across different lags, is superior to both WAuto1 and WAuto2 in most cases, highlighting the benefit of aggregating more autocovariance information.
+Note that $\widehat{\bA}$ is defined using $\hat{r}_0$.
+For comparison with the estimation results of the loading space with known $r_0$, see Section~\ref{supsubsec.true} of the supplementary material.